Herz und Mund und Tat und Leben, BWV 147: 8

 The third recitative is for alto: Der höchsten Allmacht Wunderhand wirkt im Verborgenen der Erden (The wondrous hand of the exalted Almighty is active in the mysteries of the earth).
 It is accompanied by two oboes da caccia which add a continuous expressive motive, interrupted only when the child's leaping in the womb (in German: Hüpfen) is mentioned which they illustrate.
-Gardiner mentions that it forebodes recitatives of the later great Passions.
+Gardiner mentions that it foreshadows recitatives of the later great Passions.
 The text is inspired by the first two lines of the Magnificat.

 9

 The last aria speaks of proclaiming the miracles of Jesus.
 The bass is accompanied by the full orchestra: "Ich will von Jesu Wundern singen und ihm der Lippen Opfer bringen" (I will sing of Jesus' wonders and bring my lip's offering to Him), expressing the wonders of faith with trumpet, oboes and strings giving a jubilatory tone which appears as a response to the initial chorus, with the bass adding virtuoso embellishments on "Opfer" and "Feuer", answering the continuo.